 Texts 22-25 are quite different in every way.
 The dialect is that of Kidal (K), the speakers are urban women (having moved from Kidal to Gao), and the texts are saucy and rather tongue-in-cheek.
 The women appear to be role-playing at times.
 While the T-ka texts are Virgilian in flavor, there are hints of Aristophanes in the Kidal texts.
 Non-Malian Tuareg texts can be found in Aghali-Zakara & Drouin (1979), Chaker et al. (eds.)
 (1984), Khamidoun (1976), and Louali-Raynal et al. (1997).

 In addition to this, our programme offers a Tamasheq study book and a Tamasheq-English dictionary.

-The following books by Jeffrey Heath are available with us (see cross-reference):
+By the same author the following books are available with us (see cross-reference):

 - Dictionary of the Tamasheq of North-East Burkina Faso

 - Texts in Koroboro Senni (Songhay of Gao, Mali)

 - Texts in Koyra Chiini (Songhay of Timbuktu, Mali)